 Delegated Committee Role Responsibilities Review and recommend to the Board of Directors Approval of/revisions to governance policies, including the Board's Code of Conduct and Conflict of Interest policies and a Communications and Stakeholder Relations Policy.
 Approval of terms of reference for Board nominees to WSIS committees Approval of a process for developing program policies for the organization Approval of a process for periodically developing/reviewing WCB priorities for legislative and regulatory changes 5.
-Approval of new/amended program policies

-- 6. Approval of WCB-recommended changes to legislation and/or regulations - 7.
-Approval of process guidelines for the recruitment/selection of a CEO - 8.
-Approval of annual CEO performance objectives and evaluation process - 9.
-Approval of annual performance rating and performance objectives for the CEO - 10.
-Approval of compensation policy/philosophy re CEO - 11.
-Approval of annual compensation level for the CEO - 12.
-Approval of high level principles for collective bargaining - 13.
-Approval of high level human resources principles for the organization - 14.
-Approval of the appointment of the Director, Governance and Legal Services - 15.
-Approval of an annual board evaluation process - 16.
-Approval of a structure and terms of reference for Board Committees - 17.
-Approval of a macro (12-24 months) Board agenda
+Approval of new/amended program policies Approval of WCB-recommended changes to legislation and/or regulations Approval of process guidelines for the recruitment/selection of a CEO Approval of annual CEO performance objectives and evaluation process Approval of annual performance rating and performance objectives for the CEO 10.
+Approval of compensation policy/philosophy re CEO 11.
+Approval of annual compensation level for the CEO 12.
+Approval of high level principles for collective bargaining 13.
+Approval of high level human resources principles for the organization 14.
+Approval of the appointment of the Director, Governance and Legal Services 15.
+Approval of an annual board evaluation process

-Decide/approve and report to the Board of Directors

-18. Review and approve succession plan for the CEO's position

-Monitor and report highlights to the Board of Directors

-- 19. Quarterly reports on staff programs for health, safety and wellness - 20.
-Changes to senior management structure - 21.
-Organizational succession plan - 22.
-Annual highlights of long-term HR strategy through the CEO - 23.
-Annual stakeholder relations and communications plan - 24.
-The effectiveness of the WCB stakeholder relations and communications, as contemplated by the stakeholder relations and communications policy - 25.
-Oversight of the annual board evaluation process - 26.
+16. Approval of a structure and terms of reference for Board Committees17.
+Approval of a macro (12-24 months) Board agenda Decide/approve and report to the Board of Directors 18.
+Review and approve succession plan for the CEO's position, based on the report of the Development and Succession Committee.
+Monitor and report highlights Quarterly reports on staff programs for health, safety and wellness to the Board of Directors 20.
+Changes to senior management structure Directors 21.
+Receive the annual Leadership Development and Succession Plan, including the Replacement Plan for the CEO and other senior level positions, from the Development and Succession Committee.
+Annual highlights of long-term HR strategy through the CEO 23.
+Annual stakeholder relations and communications plan 24.
+The effectiveness of the WCB stakeholder relations and communications, as contemplated by the stakeholder relations and communications policy 25.
+Oversight of the annual board evaluation process 26.
 Monitors results of balanced scorecard measures